milvus-io/milvus/docs/test_report/milvus_ivfsq8_test_report_detailed_version.md

 - gpu_cache_capacity: 6
 - use_blas_threshold: 1100

-The definitions of Milvus configuration are on https://milvus.io/docs/en/reference/milvus_config/.
+The definitions of Milvus configuration are on [Milvus Server Configuration](https://milvus.io/docs/milvus_config.md).

 Test method